HHW COLLECTION 2022

 Stafford Location: 210 East Street, (Route 19) Stafford, CT.
 This is the Stafford Highway Department garage.

 Somers Location: 5 Vision Blvd., Somers, CT.
 The parking lot next to the Somers High School.
 Follow the signs.

 Virtually all households have some household hazardous waste (HHW).
 HHW is generally defined as a household waste that is toxic, flammable, reactive or corrosive.
 Common HHW includes oil-based paints, thinners, pool chemicals, pesticides, mercury fever thermometers, and gasoline.
 Household hazardous waste collection programs provide an opportunity to manage these wastes in an environmentally safe manner and dispose of all those nasty items we tend to accumulate in our kitchens, basements, garages, sheds, and workshops..
 Since the first collection in 1984 in Ridgefield, HHW programs have grown dramatically.
 Collections are available for nearly every resident, and on average, over 30,000 state residents participate in a HHW collection each year.

 Manchester is the home of a regional center for household hazardous waste collection.
 This center, built with grant funding from the Department of Environmental Protection, is operated by the Capitol Region East Operating Committee (CREOC) adjacent to the Manchester Landfill on Olcott Street.
 Residents of Glastonbury, Hebron, Marlborough, Somers, South Windsor, Stafford, and Vernon are also able to use the Center.
 The Center is staffed by trained professionals from a licensed hazardous waste management firm.
-There is no charge to any resident of Manchester to use the Center.
+There is no charge to any resident of any of the particiating towns listed above to use the center.